Here’s a look at the life of US Secretary of Agriculture Tom Vilsack.

 Education: Hamilton College, B.A., 1972; Albany Law School J.D., 1975

-Other Facts: Was thought to be a possible running mate for John Kerry in the 2004 presidential election.
+Was mentioned as a possible running mate for John Kerry during the 2004 presidential election process.

-Was adopted as an infant by Bud and Dolly Vilsack.
+Adopted as an infant from an orphanage by Bud and Dolly Vilsack.

-Ran for mayor of Mount Pleasant after his predecessor was shot and killed at a city council meeting.
+Ran for mayor of Mount Pleasant, Iowa, after his predecessor was shot and killed at a city council meeting.

 1987-1992 - Mayor of Mount Pleasant, Iowa.

-1998 -- Becomes the first Democratic elected governor of Iowa in more than 30 years.
+1998 - Becomes the first Democrat elected governor of Iowa in more than 30 years.

 February 23, 2007 - Drops out of the 2008 presidential race.